rodrigueslazaro/ralklen/content/Cosmology/index.md

 The source of energy in the universe are the spaces of [[Fundamental Spaces|Sive]] and [[Fundamental Spaces|Dive]], two hyperdimensional spaces that produce and exchange orderly and chaotic energy, imprinting effects such as mass, heat, and other properties in the four dimensional space of reality.

-The universe is formed by [[Threads|Aspects]] and their [[Threads|Threads]], these oscillating lines of energy and their interactions are the foundation of everything that exists.
+The universe is formed by [[Aspects]] and their [[Threads]], these oscillating lines of energy and their interactions are the foundation of everything that exists.

 The Aspects that form the known realities are [[Aspects|Charge, Motive, Intent, and Impetus]].